 He adds: “In addition to accelerating the production of custom reports, we anticipate that the solution will reduce the time spent producing all forecasts by 40 percent.
 As well as time savings, we also anticipate cost savings: we have now decommissioned the software in our existing infrastructure, saving us the expense of multiple software licenses, and reducing maintenance costs.”

 By cutting the amount of time spent compiling reports, analysts at Ovum can dedicate more time to developing new forecasting styles and procedures.
 The company has already introduced five new forecasts and plans to introduce a further ten by mid-2017.

 Gareth Sims concludes:

-With Cognos TM1, our analysts have more functionality at their fingertips, which provides them with more ways of developing innovative forecasting methods.
+With IBM Planning Analytics TM1, our analysts have more functionality at their fingertips, which provides them with more ways of developing innovative forecasting methods.
 The solution has enabled us to streamline our forecasting processes, achieve greater granularity and make valuable efficiency savings.
 We are keen to continue exploring all the forecasting capabilities that the IBM solution offers, and further, refine the performance of our reporting processes.

 To learn more about how we can help your business, please contact us on 01565 831900 or firstname.lastname@example.org